abhaybhopala/user-admin-login-logout-CRUD/README.md

 # user-admin-login-logout-CRUD

-• Projact has been avalible Admin and User both are login
+• Projact has been avalible Admin and User both are login,
-• Admin will eligible for all user and own profile
+• Admin will eligible for all user and own profile.
-• User can update theire login profile can update
+• User can update theire login profile can update.

 # Login and Database details